About the Local Plan Update (LPU)

 What’s the timetable?

-Consultation on the Publication Version of the draft Arnside & Silverdale AONB DPD began 2 November 2017 and ends 5pm 14 December 2017.
-To find out more and to make a representation please click here
+Consultation on the Publication Version of the draft Arnside & Silverdale AONB DPD began 2 November 2017 to14 December 2017 and it is expected we will submit the document to the Secretary of State in February 2018.
+To find out more please click here.

 We will be undertaking a number of formal consultations throughout the Local Plan Update.
 If you would like to stay up to date with these you can be added to our consultation database base.
 Join our Mailing List...
 Our Statement of Community Involvement sets out our approach to engaging the community in planning decisions.